cr7pt0gr4ph7/jekyll-gem-resolver/README.md

 The origin of this plugin is that I wanted to build [Bootstrap][bootstrap-website] from source using Jekyll's SASS processor and the [boostrap gem][bootstrap-rubygem].
 But there is no easy way to reference the external files of the `bootstrap` gem in your `_config.yml`, except for using absolute paths, which feels unsatisfying for a number of reasons.
-This plugin was born to resolve this problem.
+This plugin was born to resolve this problem, as described in [this blog post](https://blog.taktgeber.it/2024/02/13/jekyll-gem-resolver#how-to-build-bootstrap-from-source-using-jekyll).

 ## Installation